edgar-costa/TEController/labs/lab1/README.md

 6. The "instantaneous" available capacity for the links of the network is known.
 To this effect, the [link monitor](https://github.com/lferran/TEController/blob/master/tecontroller/linkmonitor/linksmonitor.py) and [link monitor thread](https://github.com/lferran/TEController/blob/master/tecontroller/linkmonitor/linksmonitor_thread.py) periodically checks the byte counters for all network interfaces in the network, and updates a data structure mantained in the TEController.

+7. Full knowledge of the paths taken by all the flows already running in the network.

 ## The algorithm

 ### Diagram